Libraries, Informatics, and Technology in Education, Master of Science (0497)

 Margaret G. Maxwell, email@example.com, (270) 745-2435

-The Master of Science degree is a 30-hour program with a research tool requirement.
-A fifteen-hour core of courses, a program concentration, plus a research tool are required.
-Students who seek teacher certification in school library media or educational technology must follow the requirements for teacher certification.
-Both may be used for the Kentucky Rank II or Rank I salary levels.
+The Master of Science degree is a 30-hour program.
+A 27-hour core of courses and one restricted elective are required.
+This degree may be used for the Kentucky Rank II or Rank I salary levels.

 - Submission of graduate application to the Graduate School